8 Best Renters Insurance Companies in Washington of 2023

 If you prefer to apply by speaking to an agent, Allstate also offers 24/7 customer service availability.

-But being the best overall also means you must have a great price, and Allstate delivers on that.
+But being the best overall means having a great price, and Allstate delivers on that.

 That makes Allstate the cheapest insurer all around.